For the Love of God

 - The Isle of Glass (1986) by Judith Tarr - Alfred of St. Ruan's Abbey, the hero, is a monk

 and remains deeply religious even after his marriage.

-This list currently closed for submissions.
+This list currently open for submissions.